kfuruie/InvestGame/README.md

 Design
 - [ ] Confer as team on the logged-in homepage design choices
+- [ ] Options Page?
+Or About Page?
+What could users configure?

 ---

 HTML
 - [X] Link together NavBars so only one file has to be changed [Github Solution](https://stackoverflow.com/questions/31954089/how-can-i-reuse-a-navigation-bar-on-multiple-pages)
-- [ ] Make skeleton pages for the rest of the site
+- [X] Make skeleton pages for the rest of the site
-- [ ] Add actual links to the NavBar buttons
+- [ ] Add actual links to the NavBar buttons (Dependent on Design Decisions)

 ---